dev-sys-do/sealci/scheduler/README.md

 ## Dependencies

 This microservice uses Tonic.
-Tonic makes use of Prost. [...]
+Tonic makes use of Prost, and is built on top of the tokio stack.
+We also use log and env_logger for logging.

 ## Commands